ofiwg/libfabric/man/fi_peer.3.md

 fields.  struct fi_ops_cq_owner is used by the peer to communicate with the owning provider.

-The size field in struct fi_ops_cq_peer is filled by the owner and used as a versioning check by the peer.
-However, the function handlers are filled out by the peer and must be initialized before returning from fi_cq_open().
-These calls are used by the owner to communicate with the peer.

-Because the peer's CQ should not be directly accessed, functions to read the peer's CQ (i.e. read, readerr, sread, etc.) should be set to return -FI_ENOSYS.
+If manual progress is needed on the peer CQ, the owner should drive progress by using the fi_cq_read() function with the buf parameter set to NULL and count equal 0.
+The peer provider should set other functions that attempt to read the peer's CQ (i.e. fi_cq_readerr, fi_cq_sread, etc.) to return -FI_ENOSYS.

 ## fi_ops_cq_owner::write()